Dear Mr. Aggett

 Laura G., St. Gallen

-Nils Aggett is Head of Pension Services at UBS.
+Nils Aggett is Head of Retirement Foundation Services at UBS.

 He also represents the interests of pillar 3a- and vested benefits foundations and their clients in the Swiss Pension Association (VVS) as Chairman of the Board.